Fees & Pricing

 Immigration consultant cost, explained honestly

 An immigration consultant’s cost in Canada typically runs from a few hundred to several thousand dollars, because professional fees scale with the program and the complexity of your case.
-Below we explain what actually drives the immigration consultant cost, our $120 consultation (free for spousal sponsorship), the two ways you can work with us, and how our professional fee differs from the separate government disbursements set by IRCC and Alberta.
+Below we explain what actually drives the immigration consultant cost, your free first call and our $120 full consultation (free for spousal sponsorship), the two ways you can work with us, and how our professional fee differs from the separate government disbursements set by IRCC and Alberta.

 Key takeaways

 The immigration consultant cost in Canada depends on the program you apply under and how complex your case is, so there is no single flat price.
 A Regulated Canadian Immigration Consultant’s professional fees typically range from a few hundred to several thousand dollars.
-Wild Mountain Immigration charges a $120 consultation (free for spousal sponsorship, and waived with full File Management), then a fixed, written fee set out in a retainer agreement for full File Management or a lower-cost File Review.
+Your first call with Wild Mountain Immigration is free; a full consultation is $120 (free for spousal sponsorship, and waived with full File Management), then a fixed, written fee set out in a retainer agreement for full File Management or a lower-cost File Review.
 Professional fees are separate from government disbursements such as IRCC processing and the RPRF, and everything is handled online by a licensed RCIC.

 How much does an immigration consultant cost in Canada?

-The honest answer to how much does an immigration consultant costis: it depends on the work involved.
+The immigration consultant cost in Canada is the professional fee a licensed Regulated Canadian Immigration Consultant (RCIC) charges to prepare, review and represent your application, and it typically ranges from a few hundred dollars to several thousand.
+The honest answer to how much does an immigration consultant cost is: it depends on the work involved.
 A short visitor-record extension is a small piece of work; a permanent-residence application for a family of four, with foreign documents and a provincial nomination, is a large one.
 Anyone who quotes a single flat figure for “immigration” without knowing your case is guessing, and you may end up paying for scope you do not need, or discovering hidden work later.

 Rather than publish prices that rarely match a real file, we quote a fixed, written fee once we understand your situation.
 That way you see the full scope and the full cost before you commit a dollar.
 Below, we set out exactly what drives the number so you can judge a fair fee, wherever you get your quote.